hetta-14/dashboard-scraping-coronavirus/README.md

 python get_data.py
 ```
 Selenium launches and controls the web browser.
 The webdriver "chromedriver.exe" manages the browser by Selenium.

-Note :
+**Note :**
-  - Read the website terms and conditions at robots.txt for understand how you can legally use the data.
+  - Before scraping, read the website terms and conditions at robots.txt to understand how you can legally use the data.
 Most of sites prohibit you from using the data for commercial purposes.
   - Be sure not to download the data too quickly, as this may damage the website.
 You could also be blocked from the site.
 ### Launching the dashboard visualization
-Using Plotly, we are going to plot and visualize the figures from the scraped data with the command :
+Using Plotly, we are going to plot and visualize the figures from the scraped data with the following command :
 ```python
 python dashboard.py
 ```
-We will visualize the following figures on the dashboard :
+The following figures represent a snippet of the dashboard visualizations :

 ![](https://github.com/hetta-14/dashboard-scraping-coronavirus/blob/master/img/A.PNG)
 ![](https://github.com/hetta-14/dashboard-scraping-coronavirus/blob/master/img/B.PNG)